lunamidori5/Midori-AI-Website/content/about-us/about-alex.md

 ![photo of a person](https://tea-cup.midori-ai.xyz/download/IMG_20240723_005758.jpg)

-My name is Alexander Ryan, Nice to meet you.
-I'm a longtime MMO brat, born and raised through Final Fantasy 11.
-Through this experience I have sought to form strong connections with people from all walks of life.

-I stream, I lead, and I ensure success through constant failure.
-Again and again and again until we succeed.
-There is no success without failure.

-What this means is that I'm apart of the backbone of Midori AI.
-I make sure Luna and her team at Midori AI is available to the entire world.
-Each step of the way.
+Hello everyone, I'm Alexander -  but please, call me Alex.
+I'm thrilled to connect with you all!
+I've been a passionate gamer for as long as I can remember, practically raised in the world of Final Fantasy XI.
+Those early experiences taught me the power of community and the importance of forging genuine connections.

+These days, you can find me streaming, leading groups, and constantly pushing boundaries.
+I believe that true success is built upon a foundation of resilience and a willingness to learn from every setback.
+And trust me, I've had my fair share of those!

+I'm incredibly passionate about Midori AI and its potential to change the world.
+That's why I'm proud to be a part of the team, working behind the scenes to ensure Luna and everyone at Midori AI have the support they need to share their vision with the world.